Your A–Z reference to colour management and related terminology

 The RHEM Strip is a specially printed indicator, available in packs of self-adhesive labels.
 It is printed in a metameric pair of colours, resulting in the label looking ‘plain’ in D50 illumination, but light/dark ‘stripes’ in other illuminations.

 Native ResolutionThe number of Pixels across and down a monitor panel defines its Native Resolution.
 Setting a monitor at its Native Resolution results in the best and sharpest display.
 Setting a monitor (via the computer graphics card) to a lower resolution displays a larger image resulting in it being less sharp and displaying a smaller proportion of the image.
 If a particular graphics card or cable/connection type does not handle the full native resolution of a particular monitor, a lower resolution is used.
-Download the Cables and Connectors PDF from the Learning Centre for advice on this and graphics cards.
+See the Monitor Connection Types and PC Graphics Card Advice pages for advice on this.

 OSDThe OSD (On Screen Display) refers to the on-screen menu options to control your monitors settings.
 These menu options are normally accessed by selecting a button on the monitor that subsequently displays a list of menu options than can be navigated through to make your required options.
 The default positioning of the OSD is generally in the centre of the screen, however the menus choices will normally include the option for the display of the OSD to be positioned in a corner of the monitor.